Certified Per-Instance Unlearning Using Individual Sensitivity Bounds: Certified Per-Instance Unlearning

-However, this closed-form expression applies only at the exact LS solution.
-Using this formula prior to convergence introduces a discrepancy with exact unlearning and, moreover, cannot be safeguarded by a standard DP mechanism to ensure valid privacy guarantees.
-As a result, the LOO formula does not solve the unlearning problem in the finite-time regime that we consider and offers limited potential for generalization beyond the linear case.
-From a computational standpoint, applying the LOO formula also requires forming the hat matrix and explicitly inverting the normal matrix \(A\), whose cost and numerical stability degrade rapidly with the dimension~\(p\), especially in weakly regularized regimes.
-While our approach also involves storing the hat matrix, it avoids any matrix inversion and operates directly through iterative updates. \end{remark}
+It is well known that exact unlearning is possible in ridge regression.
+Indeed, letting $ A := X^\top X+\lambda I_p $ and $ H := X A^{-1} X^\top, $ the leave-one-out (LOO) prediction admits a closed form following from the Sherman--Morrison formula \citep{golub1979generalized,hastie2009elements}, $ \hat y^{(-i)}_i = \hat y_i - \frac{\hat y_i-y_i}{1-(H)_{ii}}, \text{where }\ \hat y = H y. $ However, this closed-form expression applies only at the exact penalized least-squares solution.
+As a result, the LOO formula does not solve the unlearning problem when using a limited number of learning iterations $T$.
+From a computational standpoint, it also requires forming the hat matrix and explicitly inverting the normal matrix $A$, whose cost and numerical stability degrade rapidly with the dimension~$p$, especially in weakly regularized regimes.
+While our approach also involves storing the hat matrix, it avoids any matrix inversion and operates directly through iterative updates.

+In practice, using the LOO formula at finite-time introduces a discrepancy with exact unlearning that must be safeguarded by a DP mechanism to ensure valid privacy guarantees.
+This is exactly the method introduced by \citet{guo2020certified}, which uses a generalization of the LOO formula in the non-quadratic case, based on the use of a (second-order) Newton correction.
+In the next section, we implement this baseline at finite training time and compare it with our method.